MicrosoftDocs/CortanaSkillsKit/docs/skills/mva22-hello-world.md

 ![Bot summary screen](../media/images/mva22_bot_summary.png)

-In the test screen, try typing something into the `Type your message` prompt at the bottom of the screen.
-No matter what you enter, you'll see the screen shown below.
+In the test screen, try typing something over the `Type your message...` prompt at the bottom of the screen.
+It doesn't matter what you enter, you'll see the screen shown below.

 ![Test Bot](../media/images/mva22_test_02.png)

-No matter what you respond to the `What can I help you with today?` query, the test will ask `Where would you like to travel to?`.
+Again, when you see the `What can I help you with today?` query, it doesn't matter what your response is.
+The test will always ask `Where would you like to travel to?`.
 This is the start of a guided conversation about booking a trip.
-It's not actually doing anything on the backend.
+The bot isn't actually doing anything on the backend.
 You can book any trip you like, as this sample shows.

 ![Test trip booking](../media/images/mva22_sample_trip.png)